 MIN 101.
 Vatican II (3) A study of the significance of the Second Vatican Council for Catholicism today, with a special focus on the teachings of the major documents, their continuities with the past and new perspectives for the future.
 This course is the first, introductory course for the entire certificate program.

-MIN 231.
-Old Testament (3) An introduction to modern scriptural studies and methodology, with a special focus on the books of the Old Testament.
+MIN 221.
+Liturgy and Ritual (3) An introduction to the history, theology, and contemporary practice of Christian liturgy in the Roman Catholic tradition.
 Prerequisite: MIN 101.